 Payload CMS Review

-After using Payload CMS across three very different projects — a high-traffic automotive platform, my personal portfolio, and a recent healthcare app — it has become my default CMS choice.
-It integrates effortlessly with Next.js, supports any database, and deploys instantly on platforms like Netlify.
+After using Payload CMS on three projects, including a high-traffic automotive platform, my personal portfolio, and a healthcare app, it has become my default CMS.
+It integrates seamlessly with Next.js, supports any database, and deploys instantly on platforms like Netlify.

-When it comes to choosing a CMS, Payload CMS is now my first and only choice.
-The biggest reason is how seamlessly it integrates into a modern stack.
-It's built with Next.js, which means it feels right at home in the kind of projects I work on, and deploying it is straightforward — services like Netlify can get you live in minutes.
+When it comes to choosing a CMS, Payload CMS is now my first choice.
+The biggest reason is how seamlessly it integrates with a modern stack.
+It's built with Next.js, which means it feels right at home in the kind of projects I work on.
+Deploying it is straightforward, and services like Netlify can get you live in minutes.

 Database integration is equally painless.
-You simply create a database wherever you prefer and point Payload to it — it handles the rest under the hood.
+You simply create a database wherever you prefer and point Payload to it.
+It handles the rest under the hood.
 PostgreSQL, MySQL, or even MongoDB all work without friction.
-Third-party file storage solutions like AWS S3, DigitalOcean Spaces, or Cloudinary are just as easy to wire up.
+Third-party file storage solutions like AWS S3, DigitalOcean Spaces, or Cloudinary are just as easy to set up.

 When I later started building my own portfolio website, I needed a CMS that was easy to implement and manage.
 Payload was the obvious choice.
 Every piece of content on this site is now powered by it.